aramis-lab/clinicadl/docs/Preprocessing/QualityCheck.md

     This quality check procedure is specific to the `t1-linear` pipeline and should not be applied to other preprocessing procedures as the results may not be reliable.
-    Moreover you should be aware that this procedure may not be well adapted to anonymized data (for example images from OASIS-1) where parts of the images were removed or modified to guarantee anonymization.
+    Moreover you should be aware that this procedure may not be well adapted to anonymized data (for example images from OASIS-1) where parts of the images were removed (e.g. the face) or modified to guarantee anonymization.

 ### Prerequisites